 Regardless of the mechanism ultimately selected, additional consideration will need to be given during the implementation phase to the division and recognition of responsibilities between ICANN org and any other entities involved in the selected mechanism.
 In the case of mechanism A, if ICANN partners or contracts with any entities to complete work in relation to the mechanism, the details of such arrangements will need to be established.
 In the case of mechanism B, additional work will need to be completed to establish the division and recognition of responsibilities between ICANN org and the partnering non-profit.
 In the case of mechanism C, the ICANN Foundation should be developed in accordance with best practices from related foundations designed to further a parent or supported entity’s charitable mission.

 Regardless of which mechanism is chosen, an Independent1 Project Applications Evaluation panel will be established.
 This Panel’s responsibility is to review, select and evaluate project applications.
 Neither the Board nor staff will be taking decisions on individual applications but the Board will instead focus its oversight on whether the rules of the process were followed by the Independent Applications Project Evaluation Panel.
 Members of the Independent Project Applications Evaluation Panel will be selected based on their grant-making expertise and ability to demonstrate independence over time, not affiliation nor representation.
 The mechanism will be responsible for the process of selecting and appointing independent experts to the Independent Project Evaluation Panel, informed by the work done by the CCWG and the criteria / skills identified in the implementation phase.
 The Independent Project Evaluation Panel should be independent of ICANN and its constituent parts, including the Board, ICANN org, and the Supporting Organizations and Advisory Committees that make up the ICANN community.
-No SO or AC be represented - directly or indirectly - on the Evaluation Panel itself.
-ICANN participants are not excluded from applying to serve on the independent evaluation panel, but they can only be selected if they would have the required expertise and have demonstrated that they have no conflict of interest that could influence or be perceived to influence their independence.
+No SO or AC, nor the ICANN Board should have representatives - directly or indirectly - on the Evaluation Panel itself.
+ICANN participants, in their individual capacity, are not excluded from applying to serve on the independent evaluation panel, but they can only be selected if they would have the required expertise and have demonstrated that they have no conflict of interest that could influence or be perceived to influence their independence.
 The mechanism, and the panelists serving under the mechanism, must be free from not only actual conflicts of interest but also potential or even perceived conflicts of interest.
 Due care will need to be given during the implementation phase that safeguards are in place to ensure the independence of the members of the independent evaluation panel.

 CCWG Recommendation #NEW: The CCWG recommends that an Independent1 Applications Evaluation panel will be established.
 The Panel’s responsibility is to review and evaluate project applications.
 Neither the Board nor staff will be taking decisions on individual applications but the Board will instead focus its oversight on whether the rules of the process were followed by the Independent Applications Evaluation Panel.
 Members of the Independent Applications Evaluation Panel will be selected based on their grant-making expertise and ability to demonstrate independence over time, not affiliation nor representation.